Likeness30/StegHub_DevOps-Cloud_Engineering/LAMP_STACK/README.md

 3. __Allow Apache through the firewall:

-sudo firewall-cmd --permanent --add-service=http sudo firewall-cmd --permanent --add-service=https sudo firewall-cmd --reload
+sudo firewall-cmd --permanent --add-service=http, sudo firewall-cmd --permanent --add-service=https, sudo firewall-cmd --reload

 4. __Confirm that Apache is working by visiting your EC2 instance's public IP in a browser